cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-publisher/README.md

 // Start the change publisher.
 This will automatically also start the change watcher. eventPublisher.startAsync().awaitRunning();
 ```

+### Further Samples
+Take a look at [Samples.java](../samples/spanner-change-publisher-samples/src/main/java/com/google/cloud/spanner/publisher/sample/Samples.java)
+for additional examples of more advanced use cases.

 ## Use as a Standalone Application
 Spanner Change Event Publisher can be run as a standalone application to